We've been helping Australians for 100 years

 12. See the full details of the online discount.
 Any applicable discounts may be subject to minimum premiums.
 Discounts only apply until a minimum premium is reached.
 When we determine your premium on renewal, we may also limit any increases or decreases in your premium by considering factors such as your previous year's premium amount.

-13. For this cover to apply, your Australian ID must be stolen and used by someone to get a financial benefit.
+13. For this cover to apply, your ID must be stolen and used by someone to get a financial benefit.
 All legal costs must be agreed by us before they are incurred.
 Cover does not apply to debts resulting from the ID theft.